wullli/flatlander/README.md

 # RL robust to deadlocks for the Flatland Challenge 2020

-Contains the source-code flatland challenge 2020 (VM1).
+Contains approaches for the Flatland-Challenge 2020: https://www.aicrowd.com/challenges/neurips-2020-flatland-challenge

 Included are implementations and evaluations of path-reservation algorithms combined with RL-agents and compared to baselines.

 Author: Pascal Wullschleger

 ## References